Doteveryone/gisborough/README.md

 code/content for explainers for [DotEveryone][doteveryone].

-Originally, PHP/Apache for ease of development; now, it's a [Sinatra][sinatra] application designed for deployment onto your PAAS of a choice (though really, it's just a stack of flat pages).
+A [Sinatra][sinatra] application designed for deployment onto your PAAS of a choice (though really, it's just a stack of flat pages).

 ## DEVELOPMENT